JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 Sign in or Join in order to comment.

-The Bald Eagle is a bird of prey found in North America.
-It is the national bird of the United States of America and appears on its Seal.
-This sea eagle has two known sub-species and forms a species pair with the White-tailed Eagle.
+The bald eagle is a bird of prey found in North America.
+A sea eagle, it has two known subspecies and forms a species pair with the white-tailed eagle, which occupies the same niche as the bald eagle in the Palearctic.
 Its range includes most of Canada and Alaska, all of the contiguous United States, and northern Mexico.
-It is found near large bodies of open water with an abundant food supply and old-growth trees for nesting.

 Similar species: Diurnal Birds Of Prey